CoffeeAndCode/pagespeed-for-slackers/README.md

 # PageSpeed for Slackers

-This will run an AWS Lambda function to collection Google PageSpeed information about a provided url and send it to a Slack channel through an incoming webhook.
+This will run an AWS Lambda function to collect Google PageSpeed information about a provided url and send it to a Slack channel through an incoming webhook.